Stuart Pearce: Early life

 Born in Shepherd's Bush, London, Pearce is the youngest of four children.
 He has two brothers, Dennis and Ray, and a sister, Pamela.
 Dennis was once a member of the far-right British National Party and was third on the BNP list for London for the 2009 European Parliament election.
 Ray was formerly a referee, and in September 1986, was a linesman in a League Cup match involving his brother.
-Pearce first attended Fryent Primary School in Kingsbury, North West London, before attending Claremont High School in Kenton.
+Pearce first attended Fryent Primary School in Kingsbury, North West London, before attending Claremont High School in Kenton, a locality contiguous to Kingsbury.

 Club career

 Early career

 Pearce failed a trial at Queens Park Rangers and then rejected an offer from Hull City, instead settling into a career in the non-league game with his local side, Wealdstone, while training and working as an electrician.
 For almost five years, he was the first-choice full-back for the team, then amongst the biggest names of non-league football in the Alliance Premier League.